zomeister/p4-flask-sqlalchemy/README.md

 file that creates an instance of the `Flask` class with the module's name.
 We are also taking advantage of this opportunity to start configuring our
 database: in Phase 3, we would have defined this in `alembic.ini`.
-Since we're using Flask-Migrate instead of pure Alembic, we define the environment variables in the application itself.
+Since we're using Flask-Migrate instead of pure Alembic, we define the application configuration variables in the application itself.

 Now that we have a basic application ready to run, let's configure some models.